nihaal-prasad/nihaal-prasad.github.io/_posts/2020-10-14-return-oriented-programming-tutorial.markdown

 0x0000000000400690: pop r14; pop r15; ret;
 ```

 Luckily for us, in this scenario the `pop r14` and `pop r15` instructions were right next to each other.
-This means that we can put both of their values on the stack without needing another ROP gadget (recall that since our input buffer is on the stack, we can add more and more addresses on the stack).
+This means that we can put both of their values on the stack without needing another ROP gadget.

 So far, our stack buffer overflow should look like this:
 - "A" written 40 times.